Ammonium paratungstate: Structure

-Structure of the [W_{12}O_{42}]^{12-} framework, emphasizing the coordination polyhedra.
-In APT, this anion binds two protons and is otherwise associated with ten NH_{4}^{+} counterions.
+Structure of the [W12O42](12-) framework, emphasizing the coordination polyhedra.
+In APT, this anion binds two protons and is otherwise associated with ten NH4+ counterions.

-The anion in (NH_{4})_{10}(W_{12}O_{41})·5H_{2}O has been shown to be [H_{2}W_{12}O_{42}]^{10−}, containing two hydrogen atoms, keeping two hydrogen atoms inside the cage.
-The correct formula notation for ammonium paratungstate is therefore (NH_{4})_{10}[H_{2}W_{12}O_{42}]·4H_{2}O. The [H_{2}W_{12}O_{42}]^{10−} ion is known as the paratungstate B ion, as opposed to the paratungstate A ion, that has the formula [W_{7}O_{24}]^{6−}, similar to the paramolybdate ion.
-The existence of the paratungstate A ion, could not be confirmed by NMR spectroscopy, however.
+The anion in (NH4)10(W12O41)*5H2O has been shown to be [H2W12O42](10-), containing two hydrogen atoms, keeping two hydrogen atoms inside the cage.
+The correct formula notation for ammonium paratungstate is therefore (NH4)10[H2W12O42]*4H2O.
+The [H2W12O42](10-) ion is known as the paratungstate B ion, as opposed to the paratungstate A ion, which has the formula [W7O24](6-), similar to the paramolybdate ion.
+The existence of the paratungstate A ion, however, could not be confirmed by NMR spectroscopy.

-Before about 1930, there has been some dispute about the exact composition of the salt, and both (NH_{4})_{10}W_{12}O_{41} and (NH_{4})_{6}W_{7}O_{24} were proposed.
+Before about 1930, there has been some dispute about the exact composition of the salt, and both (NH4)10W12O41 and (NH4)6W7O24 were proposed.
 O.W.
 Gibbs remarked about this:

 "The alkali tungstates are numerous and unusually complex.
 Salts of essentially different formulae approach so closely in percentage composition, that the differences lie very near the unavoidable errors of analyses.
 The analyses are hardly sufficiently close to decide the question upon purely analytical grounds."

 Other hydrates

-When concentrating an ammoniacal solution of tungstic acid (i.e. hydrous WO_{3}), the product obtained is ammonium paratungstate.
+When concentrating an ammoniacal solution of tungstic acid (i.e. hydrous WO3), the product obtained is ammonium paratungstate.
 Below 50 °C, the hexahydrate is formed, whereas when the temperature of the solution is above 50 °C, the pentahydrate or heptahydrate is formed.
 The former crystallizes as triclinic plates or prisms, whereas the latter as pseudorhombic needles.
 The tetrahydrate is most significant in a commercial sense.
-Also known:
+The decahydrate and the nonahydrateare also known.